 5. Leg Bones

-Your legs are more susceptible to injury or fracture in a car accident if your legs become trapped between the dashboard and the floor.
+Your legs are more susceptible to injury or fracture in a car accident if they become trapped between the dashboard and the floor.
 This type of fracture to such a large bone in your body that helps you walk and move around can end up requiring surgery or physical therapy.

 6. Spinal Vertebrae

-Back and neck injuries are common in car accident injuries, and any type of spinal injury should be taken very seriously.
+Back and neck injuries are common car accident injuries, and any type of spinal injury should be taken very seriously.
 Misalignments or herniated discs are more common in car accidents, but it is possible for the vertebrae in your spine to become fractured as well.

 7. Cranium